trovares/trovares_connector/docs/source/index.rst

 A basic guide is provided below.
 For a quick start see :ref:`quick_start`.

-The default connector provided is for connecting to Neo4j.
+The default connector provided is for connecting to Neo4j or AuraDB.
 The package also provides an optional :ref:`odbc` for connecting to databases or applications that support ODBC.

 Installation